abogutz/Scripts/README.txt

 3. Clone this repository from github onto server.
 (Personally like to keep it at a location where I usually work in so I can access the script easily.
-Alternatively add it to your path.) git clone https://github.com/tiffyl/Scripts.git cd Scripts chmod +x MasterDAT.sh
+Alternatively add it to your path.) git clone https://github.com/tiffyl/Scripts.git

-4. Open the config file and complete all the TODOs.
+4. Open the config file and complete all the USER ACTION.

-5. Open the MasterDAT.sh and complete all the TODOs.
+5. Open the MasterDAT.sh and complete all the USER ACTION.

 Also, edit the top of the script with the corresponding submission requirement.
 Fill in any <> spaces with your own information.